 The Sunshine State is the ultimate place to be when it comes to kid-friendly beaches.
 Our favorite family beaches in Florida offer everything you and your children need to relax: soft, white sand; calm waters; restrooms; playgrounds; and nearby activities.
 Whether you have the pleasure of being a Floridian and are just looking for a few days at the beach, or you’re looking to plan a Florida family beach vacation, consider our picks for the best family beaches in Florida.

 For families seeking a little more than relaxation in the sand, Fort De Soto Park in St. Petersburg is ideal.
-Listed as one of our Best Beaches for Families in 2015, this 7-mile beach offers kayaking, snorkeling, hiking and biking -- families will not be bored here!
+This 7-mile beach offers kayaking, snorkeling, hiking and biking—families will not be bored here!
 Restrooms, a concession stand and a playground are nice when you need a break.
 Lifeguards are also on duty in the summer months.